 There is basically no industry that is not affected by the coronavirus - however, the numbers look very different for particular fields.
 The graph below shows traffic growth or decline caused by the pandemics in the given industries.

-Businesses that suffer the most are travel-related, but decrease in traffic can be observed across most of the fields.
+Businesses that suffer the most are travel-related, but a decrease in traffic can be observed across most of the fields.
 At the same time, media, healthcare, food and finance are booming though.
-One thing is sure - affected companies’ struggles will not end when the virus disappears, but will last at least a year longer.
+One thing is sure - affected companies’ struggles will not end when the virus disappears but will last at least a year longer.

 Changes in conversions by industry

-From conversions point of view, similarly, most of the industries are experiencing a decrease.
+From a conversion point of view, similarly, most of the industries are experiencing a decrease.
 For simple reasons discussed by Maslov years ago, food is the most visible exception.
 Also, healthcare sees an increase in conversion (well, logically) and the media is thriving as people are overwhelmed with fake news and actively seek trustful sources that they are willing to pay for.
 Have a look at the graph below to analyse these and other fields.